polterguy/phosphorusfive/plugins/p5.web/README.md

-Ajax widgets in Phosphorus Five
+Web and Ajax things in Phosphorus Five
 ===============

-p5.web is the Ajax web widget GUI library for Phosphorus Five and Hyperlambda.
-This is the part that makes it possible for you to use
-Active Events such as *[create-widget]* and *[set-widget-property]*.
-In addition, it contains helper Active Events which allows you to modify stuff such as the response HTTP headers, access the session object, and even entirely take control over the returned response through events such as *[p5.web.echo]* and *[p5.web.echo-file]*.
+p5.web is the Ajax web widget GUI library for Phosphorus Five and Hyperlambda, in addition to that it takes care of everything related to the web in P5.
+This is the part that makes it possible for you to use Active Events such as **[create-widget]** and **[set-widget-property]**.
+In addition, it contains helper Active Events which allows you to modify stuff such as the response HTTP headers, access the session object, and even entirely take control over the returned response through events such as **[p5.web.echo]** and **[p5.web.echo-file]**.
 To a large extent, it wraps p5.ajax, allowing you to use Active Events to create, delete and manipulate Ajax widgets.

-However, to start out with the obvious, let's first take a look at how we create a basic Ajax widget.
+## Notice

+p5.web is built around ASP.NET WebForms, but it is also the only part of P5 which is referencing `System.Web`.
+This implies that you can very much use Phosphorus Five in for instance a Microsoft MVC application, and probably also in .Net Core if you want to.
+If you choose to do this, then p5.web is the only project you cannot use.
+This makes Phosphorus Five also highly useful for development in .Net Core or Microsoft MVC, since it allows you to use for instance Hyperlambda as a scripting language for your Microsoft MVC applications.
+So although Phosphorus Five is arguably created around WebForms, 99% of it can still be used in any other CLR type of application, due to its highly modular nature.

 ## Creating your first Ajax web widget